hnryjmes/live-order-board/README.md

 ## Usage

-It is assumed that your environment is set up to use git and npm commands.
+It is assumed that your environment has git and npm installed.

 First, clone the repository to your local machine, then navigate to the new directory created.